 This is the inaugural posting of the Avant-Garde in Austin blog!
 We're so excited to have the chance to showcase the amazing work our students, instructors, and local artists are creating.

-Our first posting is a short film by Roger Gordon, a student at ASoF.
-Roger's film Moving is visually dramatic, thought provoking, and very much reminiscent of one of the early pioneers of avant-garde cinema, Maya Deren.
+Moving is visually dramatic, thought provoking, and very much reminiscent of one of the early pioneers of avant-garde cinema, Maya Deren.
 We're proud of Roger and we're looking forward to seeing more of his experimental work.

-Roger created Moving for the avant-garde/experimental film class and was interested in recreating the dream experience.
+Moving for the avant-garde/experimental film class and was interested in recreating the dream experience.
 He says that most of his dreams are related to moving and changing residence, as a child his family moved quite frequently and he attended eleven schools from grades K-12.
 Roger continues that pattern in his adult life, "I've moved at a rate that might be considered more normal for a young adult, but seven years ago I married a woman, I like to describe as a "tumbleweed"; she continually needs to change her surroundings.
 My adult moves, as a result, have become more dramatic, involving multiple states and countries."

 He goes on further to explain that, "though I have a moderate desire for adventure, and an aversion to routine, I've long craved stability in a home and tribe of friends concentrated near me.
 In the dream, I plead to my mother to protect me from these anxiety causing moves, but she directs me to my wife who is now the inspiration, and in the end, I plead to myself, the one truly empowered to accomplish stillness in both location and mind.".